gem/oq-engine/doc/getting-started/installation-instructions/slurm.md

 (slurm)=

-# Running the OpenQuake Engine on a SLURM cluster
+# Running on a SLURM cluster

 Most HPC clusters support a scheduler called SLURM ( Simple Linux Utility for Resource Management).
 The OpenQuake engine